Cold, Cold Heart: Tony Bennett version

 That same year, it was recorded in a pop version by Tony Bennett with a light orchestral arrangement from Percy Faith.
 This recording was released by Columbia Records as catalog number 39449.
 It first reached the Billboard magazine charts on July 20, 1951, and lasted 27 weeks on the chart, peaking at number 1.

 The popularity of Bennett's version has been credited with helping to expose both Williams and country music to a wider national audience.
 Allmusic writer Bill Janovitz discusses this unlikely combination:

 That a young Italian singing waiter from Queens could find common ground with a country singer from Alabama's backwoods is testament both to Williams' skills as a writer and to Bennett's imagination and artist's ear.

 Williams subsequently telephoned Bennett to say, "Tony, why did you ruin my song?"
 But that was a prank - in fact, Williams liked Bennett's version and played it on jukeboxes whenever he could.
 In his autobiography The Good Life, Bennett described playing "Cold, Cold Heart" at the Grand Ole Opry later in the 1950s.
 He had brought his usual arrangement charts to give to the house musicians who would be backing him, but their instrumentation was different and they declined the charts.
 "You sing and we'll follow you," they said, and Bennett says they did so beautifully, once again recreating an unlikely artistic merger.

-The story of the Williams–Bennett telephone conversation is often related with mirth by Bennett in interviews and on stage; he still performs the song in concert.
+The story of the Williams–Bennett telephone conversation was often related with mirth by Bennett in interviews and on stage; he continued to perform the song in concert until his retirement.
 In 1997, the first installment of A&E's Live By Request featuring Bennett (who was also the show's creator), special guest Clint Black performed the song, after which Bennett recounted it.
 Bennett re-recorded the song as a duet with Tim McGraw for the 2006 album Duets: An American Classic.
 A Google Doodle featured Bennett's recording of the song on its Valentine's Day doodle in February 2012.

 In 2012, Bennett recorded once again "Cold, Cold Heart" in a duet with Argentinian singer-songwriter Vicentico for Viva Duets, a studio album of Bennett in collaboration with Latin American music stars, released in October 2012.